RIR360/development/journal/2025/february.md

 ## 02/17/2025
 - It's really important to keep track of your dailyl progress and overall growth.
 - Progress can be tracked in many ways, try to use the easiest way to avoid the overhead time.
+- Although I can built a system for tracking my progress so perfectly but it'll take a lot of time.
+Thus I can use excel for data input and quick graph previes as well.